Frequently Asked Questions:

 A: So there are no surprises for everybody involved.

-Q: I live International, will you be willing to offer this service for me?
+Q: I live internationally.
+Will you be willing to offer this service for me?

 A: Yes, as long as you are willing to pay the international shipping expenses.